 “Why do my relationships always fall apart, fail, self-destruct?” is one of the most common relationship questions I get.
 That, and “How can I save my relationship from falling apart?”
 I have good news, and I have bad news…

 The problem with this question is that there is no number one reason relationships fall apart.
 Why not?
-Because there’s no number one type of person, personality, couple, or relationship!
+There are signs of a bad relationship, but no single type of person, personality, couple, or relationship!
 If we were all created exactly the same, then figuring out how to stop your relationship from falling apart would be easy: just do what everyone else does.
 But since God created us all differently, we all have different ways to build and sustain healthy, happy relationships.

 That’s the bad news.
 In other words, there isn’t one specific tip on how to stop your relationships from falling apart.
 But wait, there’s good news!
 And here’s part of it: you have more power than you realize.
 You CAN stop your relationships from failing, and there are ways to figure out why your love life falls apart more often than you change your socks.
 The rest of the good news is below, in the Bonus Tip at the end of this article…

 3 Ways to Stop Your Relationship From Falling Apart